JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 <summary><h4>Windows</h4></summary>

-If you're on Windows, there are two options.
+If you're on Windows, there are [two options](#windows):

-- The simplest option to set up is [WSL2](https://learn.microsoft.com/en-us/windows/wsl/setup/environment), the Windows Subsystem for Linux.
+* The simplest option to set up is [WSL2](https://learn.microsoft.com/en-us/windows/wsl/setup/environment), the Windows Subsystem for Linux.
 With this option, you can safely ignore all Windows installation notes (except for that regarding Unicode support), and follow the instructions for Linux machines with the *apt*-package manager (e.g., Debian, Ubuntu, etc).
 WSL2 generally provides excellent compatibility and a smooth overall experience.
 The potential downside of WSL2 is that some users have experienced significant slowdown compared to native tools.
-- The other option is to use a bash shell emulator such as Git Bash or Cygwin.
+* The other option is to use a bash shell emulator such as [Git Bash](https://git-scm.com) or [Cygwin](https://cygwin.com/).
 These tools require more work to set up, but can have better performance.
 After installing the shell, you will need to install a git client and common development tools (e.g., GNU Make, rm, sort, rev, etc).
 Instructions for these are below.

 [Git Bash](https://git-scm.com/downloads) is a custom terminal for Windows users packaged with `git` and other various generally used *nix system tools (including GNU `grep`).
 The installation process is fairly simple; you will need to download their [Git Bash installer](https://git-scm.com/downloads) and run it.
 The installer will give you a series of steps, please go through them, leaving all options shown default, unless you specifically know what each option does.
 Once it's been installed, you can open it by pressing the four-flagged Windows key and searching for "Git Bash", clicking on the "Git Bash" application showing up (this will open up a black terminal window which you can use).
 From there, you should be able to run "git --version" and get output displaying the Git version of your installation.